 The U.S. as a Rogue State

 When you hear the term rogue state what country do you think of?
 North Korea?
-The U.S. as a rogue state cannot be uttered in media commentary and the polite discussions of the political illuminati.
+The U.S. as a rogue state cannot be uttered in media commentary and in the polite discussions of the political illuminati.
 It is almost unthinkable.
 But it is routine almost to the point of banality that the U.S. exempts itself from the standards it applies to others.
-Washington refuses to sign and ratify international treaties and ignores UN resolutions while at the same time demands that everyone else play by the rules.
+Washington refuses to sign and ratify international treaties and ignores UN resolutions while at the same time demanding that everyone else play by the rules.
 International law is whatever Washington says it is.
 The level of hypocrisy is staggering.
-Unilateralism is the order of the day accompanied by disregard for laws that might stand in the master’s way.
+Unilateralism is the order of the day accompanied by a disregard for laws that might stand in the master’s way.
 And the U.S. reserves for itself the right to spy on not only its own citizens but also its closest allies.

 Recorded at the Phillips Center for the Performing Arts.